retorquere/zotero-auto-index/README.md

 as the "rebuild index" option from the Zotero preferences menu, except that that rebuild does everything in one fell swoop, and my (too large) collection causes Firefox to die during the rebuild.
 The 'Refresh' option can be triggered multiple times, and won't do anything once your entire collection is indexed.

+# Support - read carefully

+My time is extremely limited for a number of very great reasons (you shall have to trust me on this).
+Because of this, I cannot accept bug reports or support requests on anything but the latest version, currently at **0.0.20**.
+If you submit an issue report, please include the version that you are on.
+By the time I get to your issue, the latest version might have bumped up already, and you will have to upgrade (you might have auto-upgraded already however) and re-verify that your issue still exists.
+Apologies for the inconvenience, but such are the breaks.